 An initial list of student misconceptions about collection-based iteration was developed through personal observation and semi- automated analysis.
 Personal observations in the classroom were done informally.
 In our class format, instructors would walk around the classroom and help students who are engaged in active learning exercises with other students.
 The interaction with students helped build our intuition regarding misconceptions and student knowl- edge.
 Semi-automated inspection of previous student code bolstered our personal observations.
 For brevity, the tools and methodologies used in the semi-automated inspection are omitted.
 The miscon- ceptions played a role both in identifying knowledge components (a misconception suggests one or more partially understood or mis- understood knowledge component) and in developing distractors on the multiple choice assessment questions.

 While we developed tools for the semi-automated analysis of student code, this is not a requirement of using the method.
-Any information regarding student misconceptions is useful.
+Any information regarding student misconceptions, from any formal or informal data source, is useful.

 Figure 1: Final iteration of Instructional Design Diagram